Opinion | We just had a decade-long debate on health care, and Democrats won

 - 2011-2017: Republicans hold votes to repeal the ACA on at least 70 separate occasions, and file multiple lawsuits trying to get the Supreme Court to declare the law unconstitutional on increasingly ridiculous grounds.

 - 2016: Republicans win the White House and hold their majorities in the House and Senate.
 They now have the chance to follow through on the promise they’ve been making for years, but they realize they forgot to come up with the “replace” part of “repeal and replace.”
 They toss a slapdash replacement plan together without any hearings and barely any debate, as they are greeted with angry protests from people not wanting their health care taken away.
-The bill fails in the Senate when John McCain gives it a dramatic thumbs-down.
+The bill fails in the Senate when John McCain of Arizona gives it a dramatic thumbs-down.

 - 2018: Running in significant part against the Republican effort to destroy the ACA, Democrats win a sweeping victory in the midterm elections.

-- 2016-2020: Republicans begin claiming that they are the true guardians of the ACA’s protections for people with pre-existing conditions, despite the fact that they’ve spent years trying to take those protections away.
+- 2016-2020: Republicans begin claiming that they are the true guardians of the ACA’s protections for people with preexisting conditions, despite the fact that they’ve spent years trying to take those protections away.

-- 2020: When Democrats charge that Amy Coney Barrett will rule in favor of the lawsuit — supported by 20 Republican states and the Trump administration — to declare the entire ACA unconstitutional, Republicans in Congress act appalled that anyone would even suggest that she might do so.
-“That’s outrageous,” says Sen. Chuck Grassley at her confirmation hearing.
+- 2020: When Democrats charge that Justice Amy Coney Barrett will rule in favor of the lawsuit — supported by 20 Republican states and the Trump administration — to declare the entire ACA unconstitutional, Republicans in Congress act appalled that anyone would even suggest that she might do so.
+“That’s outrageous,” says Iowa Sen. Charles E. Grassley at her confirmation hearing.
 “As a mother of seven, Judge Barrett clearly understands the importance of health care.”

 - 2020: Running once again on protecting the ACA, the Democrats (may just) win another sweeping victory.

-This is the last decade of health care politics: Republicans trying to take away people’s coverage and protections, but failing because public opinion would not allow it, while Democrats attempt to protect the ACA against those attacks and debate amongst themselves about how to fix the ongoing problems of the system.
+This is the past decade of health-care politics: Republicans trying to take away people’s coverage and protections, but failing because public opinion would not allow it, while Democrats attempt to protect the ACA against those attacks and debate among themselves about how to fix the ongoing problems of the system.

 Now imagine that Biden becomes president and Democrats do indeed win control of the Senate.
 What should they do at that point?